18 Jan Five fabulous foods to improve your mood

 We can all feel a bit glum and sluggish in the winter-time, but in January in particular, this can tip over into feelings of depression or despondency for some of us.
 There are plenty of things you can do to improve your mood: from getting more fresh air to learning how to meditate, but one of the simplest changes you can make is to change what you put into your body, whether this is mood-boosting foods or herbal remedies for stress.

 If your state of mind is affecting your everyday life – for example, if you’re struggling to get out of bed or you find yourself avoiding meeting or talking to friends or family – it is vital to seek the advice of your GP.

-However for many of us, dark days leave us just feeling a bit low and fed-up.
+However, for many of us, dark days leave us just feeling a bit low and fed-up.
 If this sounds like you, then the New Year is a great time to start taking steps to shake off winter blues and get set for a healthier, happier springtime!

 Here are a few of our favourite recipes that are healthy and delicious, and contain mood-boosting nutrients and vitamins to help put a spring back in your step!